University of Arizona Food Allergy Practices for Food Allergies & Celiac Disease

 Disability Resource Center

 The University is committed to creating an inclusive and accessible campus environment.
 Students who would like information about requesting food-related accommodations may contact the DRC.
-If students decide to request accommodations, they should complete the DRC Accommodation Request Form and submit any disability documentation.
+If students decide to request accommodations, they should visit the Disability Resource Center to inquire about additional assistance.

 Emergency Response Plan